carloliveros/uce-scripts/Species tree.md

 have that correct number of run times.

 ```
-cat $(echo $(ls *.astral.out)) | grep "Optimal tree" | sed -e 's/Optimal tree inferred in //' -e 's/ secs//' > astral.runtimes.txt
+cat `ls *.astral.out` | grep "Optimal tree" | sed -e 's/Optimal tree inferred in //' -e 's/ secs//' > astral.runtimes.txt
 ```

 ## 5 MP-EST

 Create MPEST Control Files

-Here's how you can create a species-allele table from Astral output:
+Here's how you can create a species-allele table from Astral output from the command line:

 ```
 cat boot000.phy.astral.out |grep "Taxa" |sed 's/Taxa: //'|sed -r 's/(\w+)/\1 1 \1\n/g' |sed 's/, //' | tr '[]' '\n'
 ```

 Paste the appropriate species-allele table in the R script below.
+Enter the appropriate number of taxa and number of genes.
+The following R script

 ```
 nsim<-499  # number of replicates - 1